Study in USA

 We will discuss the solution to these and similar problems in later sections.

 Here, we need to understand the importance of time.
 Some questions take more time to solve, some questions take more time to think and then solve.
-If you wasted your time on one question which you could have solved 2 or 3 simpler problems, then you need to work on your time management skills.
+If you wasted your time on one question which you could have solved with 2 or 3 simpler problems, then you need to work on your time management skills.

 Increasing your GMAT quantitative score requires a focused strategy and practice.
 Here are some expert tips to help boost your Quant score:

 You need to ensure a strong hold on basic mathematical concepts such as algebra, arithmetic.
 Review and practice fundamental principles regularly.
-You should break up the syllabus while preparing.
-Here we are going to discuss the strategies to master the fundamentals.

 Here are some strategies to master your fundamentals: